 Before that, I was at Google, working on accessibility and inclusion for users in developing areas.

-When I'm not mentoring design students or discussing ethics and philosophy, I enjoy drawing comics and making ceramics.
+When I'm not mentoring design students or discussing ethics and philosophy, I'm often at my studio making ceramics.
+Less often, I'm spinning DJ sets on rooftops around the Bay Area.

 The authors of "A Practical Guide to Inclusive Research" chat about the formation of the guide, and what the research community can learn from it.